 Now that you know about some of the most important information to compile following a personal injury incident, you may be wondering why you need an attorney to be involved.
 It comes down to proving liability and maximizing the damages.
 While you might think that the documents or images you’ve compiled adequately support your story of negligence, they may not in an insurance adjuster’s eyes—or they’ll lead you to believe that it doesn’t.

 Attorneys are skilled at taking the information you’ve compiled and telling a story and highlighting your costs while leaving very few openings for insurers to make excuses to deny your claim.
-Also, personal injury attorneys like ours at Krzak Rundio Law Group are skilled negotiators.
+Also, personal injury attorneys like ours at Krzak Rundio Gorman, Injury Attorneys are skilled negotiators.
 They know when to push back and negotiate so that you ultimately receive maximum compensation and a fair settlement in your case.

 Your focus should be on recovery in the aftermath of your accident.
 Leave the dealing with unrelenting calls and letters from insurance adjusters and others regarding your accident to your lawyer and focus on getting better.
 You can contact us now to tell us more about your case and learn more about what documents you should bring to your personal injury consultation.